Opposition slams foreign minister for removing art piece from consulate exhibition | eKathimerini.com

 Opposition slams foreign minister for removing art piece from consulate exhibition

-The work, titled “Neighborhood Guilt”, made by New York-based artist Georgia Lale, was presented in an exhibition addressing femicide and domestic violence that opened on December 15.
+The work, titled “Neighborhood Guilt,” made by New York-based artist Georgia Lale, was presented in an exhibition addressing femicide and domestic violence which opened on December 15.

 “The majority of victims of femicide are murdered in their houses and on their beds.
 Their lives end on the bed that they make every morning.
 Their bed sheets soak up their blood,” Lale explains in the description accompanying a photo of the work posted on her Instagram account on Monday.